What is the ASP drug pricing model?

 The following article is a brief explanation of ASP and AWP and some of the pitfalls around using ASP+ X% to determine reimbursement.

 The United States government does not directly regulate or negotiate prescription drug prices.
-U.S. drug companies set their own prices and insurers and pharmacies determine how much patients pay out-of-pocket.
+U.S. drug companies set their own prices and health insurers and pharmacies determine how much patients pay out-of-pocket.

 Many issues around what prices should be and what insurance providers should cover have since ensued, especially as it pertains to government healthcare programs.

 In recent years that additional 6% has diminished.
 Legislation such as the Budget Control Act of 2011 and the Balanced Budget and Emergency Deficit Control Act (beginning 2013) made the additional amount 4.3% instead of the original 6%.
-This legislation lowered federal expenses through a sequestration order that also made wholesale acquisition cost (WAC) also take a nose dive from 3% to 1.35%.
+This legislation lowered federal expenses through a sequestration order that also made wholesale acquisition cost (WAC) take a nose dive from 3% to 1.35%.

 Providers are not only getting paid less, they are incentivized to prescribe higher-priced drugs that lack the competition they'd need to become cheaper.
+One outcome is that generic drugs, which are generally more affordable on patients’ health plans, may be less desirable to prescribe.

 Even with the sequestration order, data has suggested that ASP has "lowered drug prices, reduced variation around drug pricing, limited year-over-year price increases, reduced chemotherapy treatment within 14 days of death and discouraged the use of higher-priced drugs."